aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-resource-assignments/stop-or-resume-an-assignment/_index.md

 In the following example, an assignment's stop and resume dates are displayed in a console window after the code's traversed the assignments in the project.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithResourceAssignments-GetResourceAssignmentStopResumeDates-GetResourceAssignmentStopResumeDates.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithResourceAssignments-GetResourceAssignmentStopResumeDates.cs" >}}